almndbtr/field-notes/readme/metamask.md

 MetaMask’s main product is a crypto wallet.
 You can [download MetaMask](https://metamask.io/download.html) as a browser extension or as a mobile application (available for iOS and Android).

 MetaMask markets their wallet as a “gateway” to blockchain applications.
 Put another way, a MetaMask wallet gives you a way to interact with applications that use the blockchain (by default, Ethereum blockchain) as a part of its core functionality.
 It’s possible to configure MetaMask to connect to other blockchains by using [custom networks](https://metamask.zendesk.com/hc/en-us/articles/360056196151-Using-custom-networks-with-MetaMask), but you may not need to depending on the applications that you’re most interested in using and the network(s) they support.
-Most popular applications us the Ethereum blockchain.
+Most popular applications use the Ethereum blockchain.

 ### Getting Started